hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 `workflow_status`, or `accepted_version_number`.

 Validation Requirements:
+- The signer must be a Pike agent
+- The signing agent must have a Pike role with the `can-update-po` permission
 - The `org_id` must exist in Pike for it be a valid transaction
-- The `public_key` must belong to a Pike agent that is a part of the organization designated by `org_id`
-- The Pike agent must have the permission `can-update-po`

 Inputs: